Cristian-Ghiveciu/IntuneDocs/intune/app-discovered-apps.md

 | Android | Only managed apps | All apps installed on the device | Every 7 days from device enrollment |
 | Android Enterprise | Only managed apps | Only apps installed in the Work Profile | Every 7 days from device enrollment |

+>[!NOTE]
+>The Win32 application inventory feature is not available for Hybrid Azure AD joined devices.

 The number of discovered apps may not match the app install status count.
 Possibilities for inconsistencies include:
 - A targeting change of an installed managed app can cause the install count in the status blade to decrement, but remain reported in the detected apps.
 - Targeting multiple instances of the same app in a tenant will result in different counts due to potential overlap of users or devices.
 Each instance of the app will count overlapping users, but discovered apps will have duplicated counts.